-- The college provides annual information and periodic training for employees and information to students that foster a drug- and alcohol-free environment. - Counselors are available to assist students deal with personal concerns the might interfere with their academic work while at the college.
-Services are free and confidential and can be arranged by contacting the Counseling and Advising Department. - The Employee Assistance Program (EAP) is available to all Minnesota State employees.
+• The college provides annual information and periodic training for employees and information to students that foster a drug- and alcohol-free environment.
+Trainings occur online, as part of distributed communications, and mandatory training through Enterprise Learning Management in MMB's Self-Service.

+• Counselors are available to assist students deal with personal concerns the might interfere with their academic work while at the college.
+Services are free and confidential and can be arranged by contacting the Counseling and Advising Department.
+Phone: 763-433-1240.

+• The Employee Assistance Program (EAP) is available to all Minnesota State employees.
 EAP can assist employees by providing a professional assessment of a possible alcohol or drug problem.
 The mission of EAP is to provide confidential, accessible services to individual employees and state agencies in order to restore and strengthen the health and productivity of employees and the workplace.
-For additional information, contact the Human Resources Department. - Community area substance abuse treatment center referrals include:
+For additional information, contact the Human Resources Department.
+Phone: 651-259-3840.

+• Community area substance abuse treatment center referrals include: